 - Type of soil: sandy loam soils, limestone or clay, moist and well drained.

 - Ph: soil pH from 4.5 to 8.
 It can be grown in acid as well as alkaline soil, but it prefers slightly acidic (5.5 to 6.5).

 SEXUAL REPRODUCTION BY SEEDS

-- Transplant in the final field in late spring or early summer, when frosty weather is over.
+Transplant in the final place in late spring or early summer, when frosty weather is over.
 Protect from frost and winds.

-- This is a slow growing tree that requires between 5 and 12 years to start producing fruit, and reaches maximum productivity at age 15.
-Fruiting generally at 5 - 7 years.
-Macadamia trees can be considered productive at 12-15, and kept in production for about 40 - 50 years.
+This is a slow growing tree that requires between 5 and 12 years to start producing fruit, and reaches maximum productivity at age 15.
+Fruiting generally at 5 or 7 years.
+Macadamia trees can be considered productive at 12-15, and kept in production for about 40 50 years.
 They may bear fruit for 100 years.

 - Keep soil rich in nutrients and organic matter.